About USC Gould

 An interdisciplinary scholar, Guzman has served on the boards of leading academic journals, including the Journal of International Economic Law, where he currently sits on the Editorial Advisory Board.
 He also served as a member of the Academic Council of the Institute for Transnational Arbitration and as an international arbitrator.
 He is the author of Overheated: The Human Cost of Climate Change, How International Law Works and International Trade Law.

 Under his leadership, USC Gould has made significant strides, educationally and institutionally.
 Guzman has focused on strengthening the quality of the JD program, expanding academic offerings and growing the law school’s faculty expertise.
 He has made a commitment to advancing diversity, equity and inclusion initiatives school-wide.
 Guzman has prioritized and invested in student support, wellness and career development.
-Further, he has broadened the impact of Gould’s teaching mission through specialized master’s programs and certificates, and has launched innovative programs that enrich the student experience at Gould.
+Further, he has broadened the impact of Gould’s teaching mission through undergraduate education, specialized master’s degrees and certificates, and has launched innovative programs that enrich the student experience at Gould.

-Prior to joining USC, Dean Guzman was a professor of law and associate dean at UC Berkeley, where he directed the International and Executive Legal Education Program.
+Prior to joining USC, Guzman was a professor of law and associate dean at UC Berkeley, where he directed the International and Executive Legal Education Program.
 He has also taught at as a visiting professor at numerous law schools in the U.S. and across the globe, including Harvard, the University of Chicago, the University of Virginia, Vanderbilt, the University of Hamburg and the National University Law School in Bangalore, India.

 Guzman earned his JD and PhD in Economics from Harvard University, where he was the Books & Commentaries Editor for the Harvard Law Review.